-Biogas is a gas mixture containing methane (CH4) and CO2, along with water vapour and other trace gases.
+Biogas is a gas mixture containing methane (CH4) and CO, along with water vapour and other trace gases.
 The composition of CH4 in biogas is typically in the range of 45 to 75% whilst CO2 comprises 30 to 50%.
-This variation means that the energy content of biogas can vary; the lower heating value (LHV) is between 16 megajoules per cubic metre (MJ/m3) and 28 MJ/m3.
+This variation means that the energy content of biogas can vary; the lower heating value (LHV) is between 16 MJ/m3 and 28 MJ/m3.
 Biogas is generated from the degradation of wet organic biomass achieved by a large variety of microorganisms in the absence of oxygen in an anaerobic digestion (AD) process.
 Typical biomass sources for biogas production include for agricultural residues, energy crops, wastewater sewage sludge, the organic fraction of municipal solid waste and seaweeds.
 Biogas can be used directly in a combined heat and power (CHP) unit for the production of electricity and heat.